clarkgrubb/data-tools/README.md

     date-seq               create a sequence of dates

-    dom-awk                read HTML or XML into DOM object and process it with Ruby
+    dom-ruby               read HTML or XML into DOM object and process it with Ruby

     header-sort            sort file, keeping header in place